 13.3.
-Hazard-based Warning Sentence
+Requirement for Warning Sentence

-Prior to the development of the ECHA Bee guidance, the procedure to include a hazard-based warning sentence in the authorisation of biocidal products was discussed by the Member States competent authorities17.
-The following wording was agreed:
+Prior to the development of the ECHA Bee guidance, the procedure to include a hazard-based warning sentence in the authorisation of biocidal products was discussed by the Member States Competent Authorities.
+The following wording was agreed for biocidal products, based on a toxicity threshold of 11 $\mu$ g/bee (acute toxicity):